 - The Price – The cheapest option of all in paint flooring.
 You can buy a gallon of paint, paint your entire deck, and still have enough paint to do it a few more times.
 And all this is doing to cost you under $100, depending on the quality.

 - Maintenance and Durability – This is a marine-grade paint, so it is waterproof.
-It will last you a long time and when it wears off you just grab a roller and pain it again.
+It will last you a long time, and when it wears off, you grab a roller and pain it again.

 Cons of Paint Flooring

 - The Appearance – Depending on what your deck looks like, this can be both good and bad.
-I will add it to the cons section because I think there are other flooring materials that look better.
+I will add it to the cons section because I think other flooring materials look better.